 Despite this strong representation of a remote workforce, only slightly more than half of organizational leaders felt these remote employees were offered effective support.
 This is a lost opportunity.
 Studies summarized by the Society for Human Resource Management suggest that workers who telecommute may be more productive than their in-office colleagues.
 But without reliable engagement practices, a remote employee could feel forgotten, disconnected, and unmotivated.

-If your company has remote employees, or is thinking about starting a work-from-home program, consider these three best practices to help ensure working from home is a positive experience for everyone.
+If your company has remote workers or is thinking about starting a remote work policy, consider the following employee engagement ideas to help ensure employees’ time at the business is productive and positive.

-- Guidelines for when they are expected to be on the clock,
+- Guidelines for when they are expected to work;

 - Performance goals.